Stencyl/stencylpedia/chapter-11/ads.md

 #### Controlling Ad Position

 Ad Position is set in **the Initialize block** using the dropdown.
 You can choose between Top or Bottom positioning.
-If you want to change the position on runtime use the
+If you want to change the position on runtime use this block:

 ![ad-position](http://byrobin.nl/stencyl/admob/admob_banner_position.png)